Western Illinois University - Quad Cities - Academics

 The following changes to the CNED degree program have been officially approved:

-2. CN 655 Comprehensive Exit Examination (0) must be on all degree plans of students who were admitted for the 2011-2012 academic year or later.
+2. CN 655 Comprehensive Exit Examination (0) will be offered beginning Spring 2015.
+We are awaiting final approval to add this course as part of the required core curriculum; consistent with CNED current best practices and CACREP Standards for student learning outcomes.
+Students who were admitted for the 2011-2012 academic year or later are required to take and pass the Comprehensive Exit Exam.
 It is a co-requisite for CN 597 Internship.
 Please meet with your advisor if you need to update your tentative course schedule/degree plan to reflect this change, or to submit a petition.

 October 31, 2013

 It is with a heavy heart that we inform you about the passing of Dr. Ed Hamann, CNED Professor Emeritus.
 Dr. Hamann was on the faculty at WIU for over 20 years and also worked as a marriage and family counselor in private practice.
 Those who had the privilege of knowing him were touched by his gentle nature and compassion.
 The counseling profession has lost one of the great ones...he will be missed.

 Welcome new CNED students!
 It was a pleasure to have you at the CNED New Student Orientation last night.
 I hope you had any questions you may have had answered.
 Please remember that you will not be able to apply for financial aid until all your paperwork is processed.
 This may take up to the end of this month.
 You will receive a letter from the School of Graduate Studies once all paperwork is complete.
 Don't forget to contact your faculty advisor, Dr. Tiffany Stoner-Harris, so you may develop your Tentative Course Schedule prior to registration.
 And, please begin using your WIU email account!

 November 29, 2012